Water Treatment for Detailers

 Even though you may use RO water, it's best to blow-dry the entire vehicle immediately after washing it.
 Sitting water, especially beaded water, will often get contaminated with dust and other particles from the air before they evaporate, leaving spots on the vehicle.

 I hope this post clears up some of the madness for you.
-Feel free to leave a comment with any questions or ideas, and I'll get back to it soon as I notice it.
-I would shoot a video showing how my system is connected and how it functions if people request it.
+Feel free to leave a comment with any questions or ideas.